 Awards are made to students who are enrolled or accepted for enrollment, for the purpose of obtaining a degree during the regular academic year.
 (Special students and Undergraduate Arts Certificate students are not eligible for need-based aid.
-Degree students taking academic course(s) in the summer session at UNCSA will only be eligible for need-based aid if they have remaining 2017-18 academic year eligibility for Federal Pell Grant or Federal Direct Loans.)
+Degree students taking academic course(s) in the summer session at UNCSA should contact the Office of Student Financial Aid to determine if they have eligibility for any need-based aid for summer.

-In general, students enrolled in courses that do not count toward the specific program to which they have been admitted, cannot use enrollment in those courses toward their enrollment status for financial aid purposes.
+In general, students enrolled in courses that do not count toward graduation requirements in the specific program to which they have been admitted, cannot use enrollment in those courses toward their enrollment status for financial aid purposes.
 (Examples of various enrollment statuses include full time, three-quarter time, half time and less-than-half time.)
-The financial aid award must be based on a student's enrollment in required courses only, and this enrollment status will be the basis of determining the Cost of Attendance Budget for Financial Aid Purposes, as well to determine eligibility for awards including student loans, Pell Grants or any aid based on a specific enrollment status.
+The financial aid award must be based on a student's enrollment in needed courses, and this enrollment status will be the basis of determining the Cost of Attendance Budget for Financial Aid Purposes, as well to determine eligibility for awards including student loans, Pell Grants or any aid based on a specific enrollment status.
 A student's school bill, however, will be based on their actual course enrollment, rather than their enrollment status for financial aid purposes.